karamble/braibot/docs/wiki/User-Guide.md

 2. Configure your Lightning Network wallet
    * Ensure your wallet is funded
-   * Verify channel capacity for payments
+   * Verify channel capacity for inbound and outbound payments

 3. Install BraiBot
    * Clone the repository